-During the remainder of the prewar period, the submarine operated during the summer from Tsingtao to patrol the Chinese coast.
-During winters in the Philippines for training, repairs, exercises and patrols.
+During the remainder of the prewar period, the submarine operated from Tsingtao in the summer months to patrol the Chinese coast.
+During winters months returned to Cavite Naval Base for training, repairs, exercises and patrols.

 First War Patrol

-Assigned to captain Lt.
-F. E. Brown.
-This submarine was paroling off southern Luzon when the Pacific War began on December 8, 1941.
-Assigned to patrol the San Bernardino Strait and survived depth charge attacks by Japanese warships escorting mine layers.
+On December 8, 1941 at the start of the Pacific War under the command of captain Lt.
+F. E. Brown patrolling off southern Luzon.
+Afterwards, assigned to patrol the San Bernardino Strait and survived depth charge attacks by Japanese warships and escorting mine layers.
 On December 11, 1941 the submarine survived a day long depth charge attack.
-On December 13, attacked a 5,000-ton freighter but was driven away by escorts before the results of her attack could be verified.
-On December 21 returned to Manila.
+On December 13, attacked a 5,000-ton freighter but was driven away by escorts before the results could be verified.
+On December 21, 1941 returns to Manila.

 Second War Patrol

-As operations from the Philippines were untenable, the submarine was transfered to Java to join what would become the ABDA command.
-En route, reconnoitered Tablas Straight and Verde Island, in the Philippines, but made no successful attacks.
-On January 24, 1942 arrived at Soerabaja.
+As operations from the Philippines were untenable, the submarine departed bound for Java to join what would become the ABDA command.
+En route, reconnoitered Tablas Straight and Verde Island in the Philippines, but made no successful attacks.
+On January 24, 1942 ends the patrol at Soerabaja on Java.

 Third War Patrol